AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 tm-1m/2024-06-01T00:00:00   (From the start of last month to June 1, 2024)
 ```

-The syntax for this format is strict — use the exact formula codes and ISO 8601 date format as shown.
-Do not use angle brackets, quotes, or other escaping around formula values.
+The syntax for this format is strict.
+Use the exact formula codes and ISO 8601 date format as shown.
+Do not use angle brackets, quotes, or other escaping characters around formula values.

 ### Timezone behavior in date ranges

 Date ranges with formulas are evaluated in the configured timezone of the data source:

-- **Adobe Analytics:** Report Suite timezone
+- **Adobe Analytics:** report suite timezone
-- **CJA:** DataView timezone
+- **CJA:** Data View timezone

 If no timezone is configured, the API returns a 400 status code error, such as: